reysiregar/reysiregar/README.md

 ### Hello There 👋🏻!

-My Name is Reynaldi Siregar, 18 y.o student, from Indonesia.
+My Name is Reynaldi Wiratama Siregar, 18 y.o student, from Indonesia.
+Currently studying at Gunadarma University as an Information Systems student.

 More about me: